openspending/fiscal-data-package/spec/index.md

 * `name` (DP): a url-compatible short name ("slug") for the package
 * `title` (DP): a human readable title for the package

-The [Data Package specification][dp] list various additional potential metadata properties including information on licensing, package authors and much more.
+The [Data Package specification][dp] lists various additional potential metadata properties including information on licensing, package authors and much more.
 Here we focus on detailing key properties, especially those which are specific to this specification:

 The following properties `SHOULD` be on the top-level descriptor: